sales@effectrode.com

 by Phil Taylor

-Delay is an invaluable effect which can be used to enhance a mix, create a fuller, more dimensional sound and even allow ‘looping’ where solos can be played over backing chords or arpeggios.
-During the twentieth century several different means have been utilised to create the delay effect.
+Of all the different kinds of electronic sound effects, delay is without a shadow of a doubt my all-time favorite.
+It’s an invaluable effect that can be used to enhance a mix, create a fuller, more dimensional sound and even allow ‘looping’ where solos can be played over backing chords or arpeggios.
+During the twentieth century several different means have been utilised to create artificial delay.
 This article briefly outlines the history and development of electronic signal delay technology.

 Line Delay

-The first electronic delays were created by sending signals along telephone wires.
+The first electronic delay effects were created by sending signals along telephone lines.

-With the development of magnetic tape recording in the late 1920s there came new possibilities in delay technology.
-Magnetic recording works according to the following principle.
-The tape runs at a constant speed.
-The writing head magnetises the tape with current proportional to the signal.
-The result is a pattern of magnetisation is stored along the length magnetic tape, that can be played back later to reproduce the original signal.
-With the ability to record a sound and play it back came the tape delay.
+With the development of magnetic tape recording machines in the 1940s there came new possibilities to create time delay and echo effects.
+Magnetic recording works on the following principle: the tape runs at a constant speed; the writing head magnetises the tape with current proportional to the audio signal; the result is that a pattern of magnetisation is stored along the length of the magnetic tape; the tape can be played back later to reproduce the original signal.
+The sound of an instrument, such as a guitar, or singer’s voice, could be fed into the tape machine, recorded and played back several tens of milliseconds later to create the delay effect.

-At this time there were several innovators developing portable delay units based on magnetic tape technology, notably Charlie Watkins (inventor of the Copicat) and Ray Butts (Maestro ‘Echoplex’).
-Now delay could be used in live sound applications.
+Delay could now be used creatively in the studio and in a ‘live’ situation.
 As these units developed over time they started adding more playback heads and tape speed controls giving delay more flexibility than it had ever seen before.
 With the addition of more tape playback heads delay could now feature more repetitions (multi-tap) of the same signal instead of just one.
 The addition of speed control or movable playback heads allowed for the first time the flexibility to change the delay speed on-the-fly.
-Many of these units are still used today in recording studios and sometimes in a live situation although this is rare.

 Oil-Can Delay